What's the catch? Is this the cheapest house and land package in New Zealand?

 The property at 6b1b Ruapekapeka Rd, which is listed on Trade Me, is an absolute steal compared to the median house price of $810,000 in New Zealand and Northland's $642,000.

-"A lovely 16-acre block, 30 minutes from Kamo, complete with bach and a good stream fed from a spring," the private listing says.
+"A lovely 16-acre block, 30 minutes from Kamo, complete with bach and a good stream fed from a spring," the private listing said.

 "The bach is derelict, and you should be able to rebuild as you like, as long as it is in the same footprint."